NateEag/how-i-code/content/abbreviations.rst

 dir
   "directory" - useful when doing filesystem manipulation.

+msg
+  "message" - handy when writing message display or processing code.

 opt
   "option" - useful when writing command-line programs, or dealing with user preferences.
 Sometimes used as a top-level dir in a \*nix-ish directory tree.